holotwist/topglobank/README.md

 # topglobank
-The next biggest coin in the world
+The next biggest bank in the world